Glenn Ivey: Iran

 Ivey opposes the Iran nuclear deal negotiated by the Obama administration in 2015.
 In December 2021, he said he wanted a commitment to "full and neutral inspections [of Iranian nuclear sites]" and an end to Iran's funding of Hamas and Hezbollah before the U.S. reenters the deal.

 Israel

 In 2006, Ivey traveled to Israel with other local elected officials on a Jewish Community Relations Council trip.
+He took two trips between September 2023 and October 2024 organized by AIPAC.

 Ivey supports a two-state solution to the Israeli–Palestinian conflict and "Israel's right to exist and defend itself".
 In December 2021, he said he would vote to fund Israel's Iron Dome missile-defense system and opposed placing conditions on U.S. foreign aid to Israel to leverage components of negotiations about a two-state solution.

 Ivey opposes the Boycott, Divestment, and Sanctions (BDS) movement against Israel.

+He voted to provide Israel with support following 2023 Hamas attack on Israel.

+Gun policy

+As state's attorney, Ivey sought increased sentences for gun offenders, targeting those who carry or store guns illegally, regardless of whether the weapon is used in crimes or if the person charged is a first-time offender.
+He also said he supported the "Boston Strategy" for youth violence, which involves targeting gangs and prosecuting all offenders tied to a crime to get long sentences.
+In March 2008, Ivey joined an amicus curae brief in the U.S. Supreme Court case District of Columbia v.
+Heller in support of the District of Columbia's handgun ban.
+In March 2010, he signed onto an amicus curae written by the Association of Prosecuting Attorneys for the U.S. Supreme Court in McDonald v.
+Chicago.

+In December 2015, Ivey released a gun safety plan.
+Ivey's plan called for universal background checks and expanded gun dealership inspections, a ban on assault rifles and high-capacity magazines, and increased funding for the Bureau of Alcohol, Tobacco, Firearms and Explosives.

+In April 2023, Ivey introduced his first bill, the Raise The Age Act, which would raise the legal age to buy a semi-automatic rifle or shotgun from 18 to 21.

 Healthcare

 Ivey supports Medicare for All and the legalization of recreational marijuana.
+In June 2024, Ivey signed onto a Maryland Healthcare for All pledge to support legislation to extend Inflation Reduction Act-provided healthcare benefits beyond 2025.